-Microsoft Defender, formerly known as Windows Defender, is part of Windows 10, and is the successor to the free Microsoft Security Essentials antivirus for Windows 7.
+Microsoft Defender, formerly known as Windows Defender, is part of Windows 10 and is the successor to the free Microsoft Security Essentials antivirus for Windows 7.
 This ensures that all Windows 10 users always have an antivirus program installed and running, even if they haven’t chosen to install one.
-If you have an out-of-date antivirus application installed, Windows 10 will deactivate it and activate Windows Defender for you.
+If you have an out-of-date antivirus application installed, Windows 10 will deactivate it and activate Microsoft Defender for you.
 Windows 11 includes the same Microsoft Defender antivirus software, too.

 While the process is named Antimalware Service Executable on the Processes tab in Task Manager, its file name is MsMpEng.exe, and you’ll see this on the Details tab.

-To launch it, use the “Windows Defender Security Center” shortcut in the Start menu.
-You can also right-click the shield icon in the notification area on your taskbar and select “Open”, or head to Settings > Update & security > Windows Defender > Open Windows Defender Security Center.
+To launch it, use the “Windows Security” shortcut in the Start menu.
+You can also right-click the shield icon in the notification area on your taskbar and select “View Security Dashboard,” or head to Settings > Update & Security > Windows Security > Open Windows Security.

 Why Is It Using So Much CPU?

 If you see the Antimalware Service Executable process using a large amount of CPU or disk resources, it’s likely scanning your computer for malware.
 Like other antivirus tools, Microsoft Defender performs regular background scans of the files on your computer.

 It also scans files when you open them, and regularly installs updates with information about new malware.
 This CPU usage could also indicate that it’s installing an update, or that you just opened a particularly large file Microsoft Defender needs some extra time to analyze.

 Microsoft Defender generally performs background scans only when your computer is idle and isn’t being used.
 However, it may still use CPU resources performing updates or scanning files as you open them, even while you use your computer.
 But the background scans shouldn’t run while you’re using your PC.